johnmuteba/UJ--Introduction-to-Coding/RESEARCH_OPPORTUNITIES.md

 ### INCO9X1: Introduction to Coding for Data Science

-**University of Johannesburg | Master of Financial Engineering Programme**
+**U.J.| M.F.E.
+Programme**

 ---

 ## Overview

-This document outlines potential research topics for Master's dissertations and academic research that can be supervised by Dr. John Weirstrass Muteba Mwamba.
+This document outlines potential research topics for Master's dissertations and academic research that can be supervised by Prof. John Weirstrass Muteba Mwamba.
 These topics leverage the skills and techniques covered in INCO9X1: Introduction to Coding for Data Science, combining financial engineering domain knowledge with cutting-edge data science methodologies.

 ### Research Philosophy